Eagles WR Jalen Reagor heading to IR with thumb injury, ESPN source says

 There is a chance the Eagles could hold him out until after their Week 9 bye as a precaution.
 For context, New Orleans Saints quarterback Drew Brees missed five games with a similar injury last season.

-Reagor has a recent track record of recovering quickly, however, returning from a slight shoulder tear in two weeks earlier this month in what was originally supposed to be a monthlong absence.
+Reagor has a recent track record of recovering quickly, returning from a slight shoulder tear in two weeks earlier this month in what was originally supposed to be a month-long absence.

 Reagor, the team's first-round pick, has five catches on eight targets for 96 yards this season.